OpenDSA/OpenDSA/RST/en/Tutorials/junitstart.rst

 *To err is human, to correct is divine.*

-When writing code we often will make mistakes.
-To develop code with no bugs would be akin to having the power of a modern day God!
-As such it is extremely important that we test our code frequently and often in order to help spot, fix and remove bugs.
+When writing code we often make mistakes.
+So it is important that we test our code frequently and often in order to help spot, fix and remove bugs.
 Thankfully Java comes with a wonderful suite of tools to help test code.
 In addition to this Virginia Tech has developed a few more extensions of this suite and released them for students to make use of.
-For the purpose of these tutorials we will make use of this class for our test cases.
+For the purpose of
+these tutorials we will make use of this class for our test cases.
 Note that it will in many ways be similar to the standard JUnit functionality, but will have some additional functions that help with testing.
 As such we must import and set our program to make use of this library.
 You can find directions |external_link1|.
 In addition to configuring your build path, be sure to look over this page as it is an excellent quick start to JUnit functionality.

 .. |external_link1| raw:: html